jrauvola/LIA/README.md

 **Evaluation Process**

-Our Evaluation Agent, leverages this scoring rubric to assess the user's answers to interview questions.
-By utilizing advanced prompt engineering techniques, LiA provides detailed feedback highlighting areas where the user may be lacking and offers specific guidance on how to enhance their responses.
+Our Evaluation Agent leverages this scoring rubric to assess user answers to interview questions.
+Using advanced prompt engineering techniques, the agent provides not only a detailed score but also a clear rationale for each evaluation.
+This ensures users understand the reasoning behind their scores and receive actionable feedback to improve their responses.

 ## **🤠LiA's Real Time Information: Tracking Your Confidence in Real-Time**
 ### **💬Resume Parser**

 The first step in the LiA platform is collecting detailed user information, such as experiences and projects, by extracting key details from their resumes.
 Recognizing the diverse formats of resumes, the system standardizes extracted data for consistency while ensuring user privacy by removing any personal information.

 ### **🗣️Voice Sensor**